 Except in places and situations where there exists a well-established model of relinquishing power at the end of their term, those who have power, whether this power is military, political, or economic, rarely give it up voluntarily.
 Furthermore, they will often do whatever is necessary to maintain or expand their power, regardless of the harmful effects that this course has on others.
-This is one of the principle functions of government – to protect the weak and defenceless from the abuses of power by those who possess it – for it cannot simply be assumed, as the ideologically-blinded advocates of deregulation, privatization, and smaller and less intrusive government assume, that those who have power, including economic or corporate power, will exercise it in a benign, unselfish, principled, generous, and considerate manner.
+This is one of the principle functions of government – to protect the weak and defenceless from the abuses of power by those who possess it – for it cannot simply be assumed, as the ideologically-blinded advocates of deregulation, privatization, and smaller and less intrusive government assume, that those who have power, including economic or corporate power, will exercise it in a benign, unselfish, principled, generous, considerate, and socially beneficial manner.

-In the financial world, it is increasingly the case that unbridled greed is employing the vast sums of money at its disposal in ways that are not economically productive – in the sense of helping new businesses to grow while creating needed well-paying jobs – while it buys and sells risky financial instruments, in the hope of earning higher and higher returns, that can cause financial crises.
+In the financial world, it is increasingly the case that unbridled human greed is employing the vast sums of money at its disposal in ways that are not economically productive – in the sense of helping new businesses to grow while creating needed well-paying jobs – while it buys and sells risky financial instruments, in the hope of earning higher and higher returns, that can cause financial crises.
 In fact, this is the chief cause of unemployment in today’s world of globalization.
 A financial and economic system based on greed as the primary motive of people’s actions will necessarily beget dishonesty, tax evasion, illegal or immoral practices, and speculative bubbles.
 And the greater the greed, the greater is the risk that these undesirable behaviours will become dominant and widespread.
 Moreover, it produces market inefficiencies where a great deal of money is used solely for speculative purposes, which does little or nothing to simulate economic activity except in the financial sector, while it contributes to increasing inequality on a vast scale.
 All of these undesirable effects are clearly visible in the recent economic history of the United States, as the deluded dogma of deregulation, and in particular financial deregulation, has gained greater and greater sway over the populace.

 There is a very important, but often overlooked, difference between greed – the desire to make as much money as possible – and the desire to excel at something.
 That these two things are not at all the same is shown by the fact that, throughout history, the vast majority of the greatest creative geniuses did not become rich from their creations or discoveries.
 To give just one example, Mozart, one of the greatest of musical geniuses whose works are still performed in many places around the world, died a pauper and was continually beset with monetary worries throughout his short adult life.
 Neither he, nor any of the many other geniuses whose discoveries and artistic creations form the pillars of global human culture, viewed monetary gain as the principle goal of their endeavours.

 It is only in recent times that the false belief that large monetary incentives are necessary, or even sufficient, to motivate people to do their best and act in a responsible manner has become widely accepted as a basic principle of human nature.
-This false belief is due primarily to the fact that many people dislike working, which in turn is due to the faulty system of education that has become widely adopted, in which children are forced to spend their time in school, where they do not observe people working, as they did throughout human history before this artificial model of education, which is due to the harmful influence of Plato’s Republic, became widely adopted in the course of the past few centuries.
+This false belief is due primarily to the fact that many people dislike working, which in turn is due to the faulty system of education that has become widely adopted, in which children are forced to spend their time in school, where they do not observe people working, as they did throughout human history before this artificial model of education that is due to the harmful influence of Plato’s Republic became widely adopted in the course of the past few centuries.
 Hence, since so much of modern work is unpleasant or unsatisfying, it is believed that the only way to motivate people to perform it is by offering them large monetary incentives.

 There is another source of the false belief that human selfishness is benevolent and that, if it is only allowed to work its alchemical magic, it will make everyone better off in the long run.
 Adam Smith used the metaphor of the “invisible hand” to describe the ordered and seemingly directed economic activity of a large number of individuals in a free-market society.
 Moreover, he declared that these individuals, in seeking to advance only their personal or familial interests, also unintentionally advanced the interests of those with whom they dealt, by providing them with the things they need and want, and hence, they also advanced the interests of the society in which they lived.

-Just as Marcel Proust’s madeleine has been evoked far too many times as a metaphor for the process of recollection by sensory association, to the point that it has become stale, Adam Smith’s metaphor of the invisible hand has likewise been evoked far too many times as a justification for selfish behaviour, to the point that what was formerly a striking metaphor has now become a lie – the brazen and outrageous lie that all people should seek only their own narrow personal gain, in the mistaken belief that this will make everyone else better off.
+Just as Marcel Proust’s madeleine has been evoked far too many times as a metaphor for the process of recollection that is stimulated by sensory association, to the point that it has become stale, Adam Smith’s metaphor of the invisible hand has likewise been evoked far too many times as a justification for selfish behaviour, to the point that what was formerly a striking metaphor has now become a lie – the brazen and outrageous lie that all people should seek only their own narrow personal gain, in the mistaken belief that this will make everyone else better off.
 Had Smith known how much would have been made of his metaphor and how it would have been exaggerated, he would have been astonished to discover that what he had intended as merely a striking illustration of how, in certain limited circumstances, human selfishness can also produce societal good for others, was later generalized into a wide-ranging economic and philosophical principle that whatever is done selfishly, while aiming at no more than one’s narrow personal benefit or profit, must necessarily be good for others and for society in general.